seank0h/Seung-ee-Kkaebi/README.md

 1. Upload Seungee & Kkaebi APK on your Android phone and install.

-2. Start the application, enter the SIGGRAPH serial number assigned to you and then enter your session with the other tester!
+2. Start the application, enter the serial number assigned to you and then enter your session with the other player!

 ### VR Player

-The VR player has no need for controllers and every input and control is done through hand tracking.
+*The VR player has no need for controllers and every input and control is done through hand tracking.*

 1. Unzip the project folder and open the Unity project with Unity 2020.3.191fi and double click the Scenes Folder.

 2. Inside the scenes folder is a Unity scene called MainMenuVR, double click to open up the scene in Unity.

-3. Connect your Oculus Quest II to your PC and then turn on Oculus Link.
+3. Connect your Oculus Quest 2 to your PC and then turn on Oculus Link.

 4. Back to Unity, and on the MainMenuVR scene and press the play button in the Unity Editor.